 The textual elements can be a very engaging group of assets if done right because we communicate ideas and thoughts in writing in a very similar manner to how we convey these things in a live conversation: with words and tone.
 A live conversation is very translatable into written textual content using the right words and right font styling.
 One main difference though is that conveying emotions and humour in writing is done using a quite limited toolkit.
 Visitors are not provided with gestures, facial muscle movements or voice pitches.
 As a result, in some cases, efforts to make the text ‘cool’ often end up alienating the visitors due misinterpretations.
 That is, you might call them Dude to create a friendly, like-minded atmosphere that you might create with a wink in a real-life situation, but there might be a late-thirties, seasoned professional reading the page feeling a bit mistreated by being called Dude.
 Generally, everything that requires gestures or context to be taken as intended needs to be avoided in writing.

-Extended explanation on the Textual layer
+Extended explanation on the Textual UI elements

 - Colour system